bitnami/charts-syncer/README.md

 In order to migrate a chart from one repository to another and retrieve the images from a new container registry, this tools performs the following changes in the chart code:

-#### Update values.yaml and values-production.yaml (if exists)
+#### Update *values.yaml* and *values-production.yaml* (if exists)

 These files are updated with the new container registry where the chart should pull the images from.

-#### Update requirements.yaml and requirements.lock
+#### Update *requirements.yaml* and *requirements.lock*

 If the chart has any dependency, they should be registered in this file.
-The requirements.yaml and requirements.lock file will be updated to retrieve the dependencies from the target repository.
+The *requirements.yaml* and requirements.lock file will be updated to retrieve the dependencies from the target repository.

-#### Update README.md
+#### Update *README.md*

-README files for bitnami charts includes a TLDR section with instructions to add the helm repository to helm cli and
+README files for bitnami charts includes a TL;DR; section with instructions to add the helm repository to the helm cli and a simple command to deploy the chart.

+As the chart repository URL and chart repository name should have changed, the instructions in the README should be updated too.

 ------